 Arcola Lake Elementary teachers analyze data to plan for instruction in all core subjects.
 Go Math and Wonders are used for Tier 1 instruction.
-Students are placed in D.I groups (Tier 2) based on their needs identified through OPM (Wonders Series and Go Math are used during Whole Group instruction and D.I. while Saxon and Wonderworks are used during Extended Day; Building Stamina for Math during extended day along with Common Core Performance.
-In Science, we use Gizmos, the Pacing Guide, J and J Educational Bootcamp and other supplemental resources.
+Students are placed in D.I groups (Tier 2) based on their needs identified through OPM, topic assessments and iReady data.
+The extended day schools utilizes Saxon and ACT.
+In Science, are utilizing we use Gizmos, J and J Educational Bootcamp, and resources from Onedrive.
 In addition to these programs, students use MyOn Reading and Reflex Math at school and at home.
 We are also implementing Reading Plus and i-Ready.